KostiantynYarosh/homura-companion/README.md

   wake_fuzzy:
     - "homura"

-system_prompt: |
+system_prompt: | # rewrite system prompt to your language
   ALWAYS respond in the same language as the user.
   # adjust the rest of the prompt to fit your language and character
 ```